jamro/sigma18/README.md

 - to get help about specific command run **[CommandName help]**.
 (For example **sfx help**)
 - You can communicate with commander Decker via **com** command.
 See **com help** for more info.
 - If you really got stuck, you can ask commander Decker for help by running **com hint**.
 However you should be able to complete the game without that.

+# Known issues
+- Not working on Internet Explorer (due to code optimization to meet 128000 bytes size limit).
+Recommended to play on latest version of Chrome.
+- The game does not save the progress.
+After closing the web browser your progress will be lost.

 # Code Quality
 Due to the limit of 128000 bytes, this is not the most beautiful code that you can find on the Internet :) Focus on the gameplay and have fun instead :)